cybertraining-dsc/su21-reu-364/project/index.md

 ## Abstract

-In this project we study the ability of an AI to recognize letters from the American Sign Language alphabet.
+In this project we study the ability of an AI to recognize letters from the American Sign Language (ASL) alphabet.
+We use a Convolutional Neural Network and apply it to a dataset of hands in different positionings showing the letters 'a', 'b', and 'c' in ASL.
+With this we build a model to recognize the letter and output the letter it predicts.

 Contents